 How to Clean Hairbrushes and Combs Properly

-If you’re wondering how to clean hairbrushes and combs properly, I’ve got this easy guide for you.
+Learn how to clean hairbrushes and combs properly.
 Check out DIY home remedies like baking soda, vinegar, etc. to clean hairbrushes.

 Now for example, how often do you wash your hairbrushes?
 Do you wash them at all?